Your Options When You Miss A PPSR Renewal

 3. The last option is to register again and cross your fingers.
 For the sale of goods on credit, subject to retention of title, your security will be ‘ineffective’ for six months from the date of registration, due to the application of S588FL of the Corporations Act.
 Once you get past the six months your security will be effective again provided you entered into the original agreement after January 2012.

+A better way to manage PPSR is in reach.
 There is an easier, more reliable way to manage your registrations and never miss a renewal again – contact the Access Intell team for a demo of our Access PPSR product today.

 Related Articles